Matsu'o Tsurayaba: Fictional character biography

 Matsu'o's resolve to become a better person would not last, however.
 His enmity with Wolverine led him to initiate an attack on his lover, Mariko Yashida.
-In particular, Matsu'o collaborated with another of Logan's love interests, Silver Fox, the leader of HYDRA.
-After distracting Wolverine they sent an assassin to poison Mariko.
+In particular, Matsu'o collaborated with another of Logan's love interests, Silver Fox, the leader of Hydra.
+After distracting Wolverine, they sent an assassin to poison Mariko.
 The assassination was a success, but Matsu'o underestimated Wolverine's true berserker rage.
-In a mad fit of revenge, Logan entered Tsurayaba's penthouse, and sliced off his arm.
-Logan then promised him that every year on Mariko's death, he would carve a little more off the Hand boss.
-Matsu'o is now missing his arm, right ear, nose, and gall bladder.
-At one point Wolverine finally killed a now partly cyborg Matsu'o only for him to be almost instantly brought back to life by his own Hand ninjas (much to Matsu'o's chagrin as he wanted to die rather than face the constant waiting for Wolverine).
+In a mad fit of revenge, Logan entered Matsu'o's penthouse and sliced off his arm.
+He then vowed to return each year and cut off more of Matsu'o's body parts.

-Psylocke, having returned from her stint with the Exiles, travelled to Japan to bury her former body.
-Upon arriving she was ambushed by the Hand, who destroyed her body with an incendiary device, stating as they departed that Matsu'o gave the command to attack.
+Psylocke, having returned from her stint with the Exiles, traveled to Japan to bury her former body.
+Upon arriving, she was ambushed by the Hand, who destroyed her body with an incendiary device, stating as they departed that Matsu'o gave the command to attack.
 Enraged, Psylocke tracks Matsu'o down, only to be horrified to find him terribly disfigured; the result of Wolverine's yearly revenge.
 Matsu'o, now missing both hands and other body parts, desires an honorable death and wants Psylocke to grant him that honor since he cannot hold a blade to perform seppuku.
 Before Psylocke can oblige, Wolverine emerges from the shadows and says that Matsu'o's punishment is not over yet.
 The two X-Men engage in a brutal fight that ends in a standstill.
-Wolverine finally relents, however, allowing Psylocke to kill Matsu'o.
-She generates a telepathic illusion of Kwannon in Matsu'o's mind, then kills him quickly with her psychic blade.
+Wolverine relents, allowing Psylocke to kill Matsu'o.